It’s time to prevent algae growth in your spa once and for all!

 But what about those who are reading this article a bit too late?
 What do you do when algae has already started to form in your hot tub?

-The only choice that you have is to clean the tub up with different chemicals.
+The only choice that you have when algae is in the hot tub is to clean the tub with different chemicals.
 There are a number of chemical based sanitizers such as Spa Boss Chlor-Aid available on the market to help in this situation.
 Using these, you can simply clean the water in your hot tub off all the dirt and the dust, as well as the algae.
 Shock treatment using hot tub chemicals is particularly useful for breaking the organic waste that has accumulated inside the water.
 Last but not the least, to keep the algae from filling the hot tub, maintain the pH levels of the water inside.

 Editors Note: Content was originally created in June, 2014 and has been updated as of October, 2016 to reflect current and updated chemical and spa maintenance information.